-Mapping Urban Spaces focuses on medium-sized European cities, and more specifically on their open spaces from a psychological, sociological and aesthetic point of view.
-The chapters illustrate how the characteristics that make life in medium-sized European cities pleasant and sustainable—accessibility, ease of travel, urban sustainability, social inclusiveness—can be traced back to the nature of that space.
+Mapping Urban Spaces focuses on medium-sized European cities and more specifically on their open spaces from psychological, sociological, and aesthetic points of view.
+The chapters illustrate how the characteristics that make life in medium-sized European cities pleasant and sustainable – accessibility, ease of travel, urban sustainability, social inclusiveness – can be traced back to the nature of that space.

 The case studies come from countries around Europe including Poland, Italy, Greece, Germany, and France, among others.
 The book will be of interest to students, scholars, and practitioners in architecture, urban planning, and landscape architecture.

 PART 1: MAPPING SPACES.
 The Phenomenological Approach to the City of Spaces.